ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ## Classic pipelines
 {: #pipeline_classic}

 Classic pipeline stages might include personal data such as credentials in the form of environment properties, and a pipeline definition that shows the current state of the pipeline.
-Stages might also include scripts inside jobs that you want to modify or delete, as well as artifacts and logs for the most recent pipeline runs that you want to export.
+Stages might also include scripts inside jobs that you want to modify or delete, and artifacts and logs for the most recent pipeline runs that you want to export.
 Use the Configure Stage or Delete Stage actions to modify or delete a stage.
 Use the Download action to export artifacts or logs from a stage.

 ![Stages menu](images/pipeline_stages.png){: caption="Figure 1.
 Stages menu" caption-side="bottom"}